ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 Market positioning

-Companies use analytics to build powerful advertising and marketing campaigns for their food and beverage products to track their position in the market.
+Companies use analytics to develop effective advertising and marketing campaigns for their food and beverage products, tracking their market position.

 5 Ways to Use Data Analytics in the Food and Beverage Industry for Smarter Decisions